p2p-org/flow-indexer/README.md

 # Features

 - Real-time data (20 seconds maximum delay for a bloc to appear in the database)
-- High-speed extraction (up to 3000 blocks per hour for 1 instance with 1CPU and 200MB RAM)
+- High-speed extraction (up to 1000 blocks per hour for 1 instance with 1CPU and 200MB RAM)
-- High-scalability (100 instances can process 300K million blocks per hour).
+- High-scalability (100 instances can process 100K blocks per hour).
 - High-speed access to extracted data (up to 10 thousands rows per second)
 - Docker-compose in-house setup in 5 seconds